exploitsecurityio/DVRPi/README.md

 6. **Power On the Pi:**

-   - Insert the SD card with the DVHA firmware.
+   - Insert the SD card with the DVRPi firmware.
    - Power on the Pi using a USB-C power supply.

 ## Exploitation Steps